RatJuggler/developer-portfolio/README.md

 - docker / combined - The public static files are served from Nginx whilst requests for template pages are proxied to the Node application.

-  Create and run the images with: `docker-compose up`
+  Create and run the images with: `docker-compose up -d`

   Content will be available at: `http://localhost:8080`